-• Components

-- more than 4 application servers with 4 sockets and 64GB RAM. - 4 DB servers with 4 sockets and 64GB RAM

-- 2 Hardware load balancer, for example BIG IP from F5 - NFS storage server as needed. - Operating system Enterprise-grade Linux distribution with full support from OS vendor.
-We recommend Ubuntu 16.04 LTS.
-Other distributions are also supported (e.g. RedHat or SuSE) but they may not ship all the required dependencies in their official repositories and therefore it may be necessary to enable third party repositories for modules like APCu and Redis. - SSL Configuration The SSL termination is done in the load balancer.
-A standard SSL certificate is needed, installed according to the specific load balancer's documentation. - Load Balancer A redundant hardware load-balancer with heartbeat, for example F5 Big-IP.
-This runs two load balancers in front of the application servers. - Database We recommend MySQL/MariaDB, either as a Galera cluster with master-master replication or as a master-slave setup with automatic failover.
-(InnoDB storage engine, MyISAM is not supported, see: db-storage-engine-label) - Authentication User authentication via one or several LDAP or Active Directory servers, or SAML/Shibboleth.
-(See User Authentication with LDAP and Shibboleth Integration.) - LDAP Read-only slaves should be deployed on every application server for optimal scalability. - Session Management Redis should be used for the session management storage. - Caching We recommend: APC/APCu for local caching.
-Redis for Transactional File Locking and distributed caching, running on a dedicated server.
-A memcache speeds up server performance, and ownCloud supports four memcaches; refer to Configuring Memory Caching for information on selecting and configuring a memcache. - Storage An off-the-shelf NFS solution should be used.
-Examples are IBM Elastic Storage or RedHat Ceph.
-Optionally, an S3 compatible object store can also be used.
+- Components - 4 to 20 application servers with 4 sockets and 64GB RAM. - 4 DB servers with 4 sockets and 128GB RAM - 2 Hardware load balancer, for example BIG IP from F5 - NFS storage server as needed. - Operating system RHEL 7 with latest service packs. - SSL Configuration The SSL termination is done in the load balancer.
+A standard SSL certificate is needed, installed according to the load balancer documentation. - Load Balancer A redundant hardware load-balancer with heartbeat, for example F5 Big-IP.
+This runs two load balancers in front of the application servers. - Database MySQL/MariaDB Galera Cluster with 4x master master replication.

+- Backup Minimum daily backup without downtime.
+All MySQL/MariaDB statements should be replicated to a backup MySQL/MariaDB slave instance. - Create a snapshot on the NFS storage server. - At the same time stop the MySQL replication. - Create a MySQL dump of the backup slave. - Push the NFS snapshot to the backup. - Push the MySQL dump to the backup. - Delete the NFS snapshot. - Restart MySQL replication. - Authentication User authentication via one or several LDAP or Active Directory servers, or SAML/Shibboleth.
+(See User Authentication with LDAP and Shibboleth Integration.) - LDAP Read-only slaves should be deployed on every application server for optimal scalability. - Session Management Redis should be used for the session management storage. - Caching Redis for distributed in-memory caching (see Configuring Memory Caching). - Storage An off-the-shelf NFS solution should be used.
+Examples are IBM Elastic Storage or RedHAT Ceph.
+Optionally, an S3 compatible object store can also be used. - ownCloud Edition Enterprise Edition.
+(See ownCloud Server or Enterprise Edition for comparisons of the ownCloud editions.)